 Scenario

 ABC Enterprises has accounts receivable worth $100,000.
-Based on past experience, the company estimates that 5% of receivables may become bad debts in the future.
+Based on past experience, industry risk, customer payment patterns, and current economic conditions, the company estimates that 5% of receivables may become bad debts in the future.
 To reflect this possible loss, ABC Enterprises creates a provision for doubtful debts.

 Accounting Treatment